SASIM

 Go try it out!!!

-Our external cost tool enables municipalities to quickly and easily calculate the external costs of transportation caused by their residents.
-In addition, the effects of various mobility measures on the modal split and the external cost balance can be analyzed.
-The tool has been specially developed for rural municipalities in Bavaria that want to easily evaluate measures even without a calibrated transport model.
+Our external cost tool enables municipalities to quickly and easily calculate the external costs of transport caused by their residents.
+It also allows for the analysis of the impacts of various mobility measures on the modal split and the external cost balance.

 If you are interested in the tool, please contact sasim@mcube-cluster.com.